 1. Switch the Stream Mic to Xbox Mode and connect the Stream Mic to a PC USB port.

-2. Open the Ear Force Audio Hub.
+2. Open the Turtle Beach Audio Hub.
 If your Stream Mic is not immediately detected, click the button on the bottom right of the Audio Hub window to download the appropriate drivers.

 Note: On Windows 10, this driver install may prompt your PC to restart.